Datona-Labs/datona/README.md

 ### Configuration

 The datona-lib library must be told how to access the blockchain network.
-At this time the kovan testnet is supported.
-To access the network you will either need to be running your own kovan node or use a third party account service like [Infura](https://infura.io).
+At this time the ropsten testnet is supported.
+To access the network you will either need to be running your own ropsten node or use a third party account service like [Infura](https://infura.io).

 *When creating an account in Infura, it will ask you to create a new project.
 You will need to copy the 16-byte (32 hex character) Project ID into the datona-cli configuration file below.*